Key Stage 5 Curriculum

 Other non-qualification activities to develop students’ character, broader skills, attitudes and confidence, and to support progression

-In KS5, students continue with our baccalaureate programme; our study programmes aim to continue to support the development of the holistic student, recognising both their academic achievement and the powerful and transformative effect of gaining the cultural capital needed to secure their next steps.
-The baccalaureate is centred around our values, recognising and encouraging:
+In KS5, students can complete our Priory Award; our study programmes aim to continue to support the development of the holistic student, recognising both their academic achievement and the powerful and transformative effect of gaining the cultural capital needed to secure their next steps.
+The Award is centred around our values, recognising and encouraging:

 Personal development, tailored to the individual